indeedeng/Mariner/README.md

 The GitHub token must be a valid personal token.
 It does not require any permissions beyond the default, so when you create it you can leave all the boxes unchecked.
 Be careful not to share your token with anyone.
 If it gets exposed, revoke it and create a replacement.
+See https://github.com/settings/tokens/new for how to create a token.

 The input file is a JSON file in the format:
+- TODO: Provide a definition of the format.
-- TODO.
-(See exampleData/mini.json for an example)
+(For now, see exampleData/mini.json for an example)

 The output file is a JSON file in the format:
+- TODO: Provide a definition of the format.
-- TODO.
-(See exampleData/analysisOutputRaw.json after running the app)
+(For now, see exampleData/analysisOutputRaw.json after running the app)

+We don't recommend using the ```abbreviated``` feature.
+It will omit entries that have fewer than a hard-coded number of projects that depend on them.

 ## Getting Help